vladIsLove-hub/pleasure-tool/README.md

 ### About `statuses.txt` file.

-Firstly, you sould create `statuses.txt` file in the project's root.
+Firstly, you need to create `statuses.txt` file in the project's root.
 `statuses.txt` structure:

 ```txt